With summer coming to an end in Jefferson City, now is a great time to get a kick start on air conditioner maintenance.

 • Checking pressure and temperature

-There’s also some upkeep you can do on your own between professional tune-ups.
-It only takes about an hour to clean your outdoor condenser unit, as well as a couple of pieces on your indoor HVAC system.
+There’s also some work you can do by yourself between professional tune-ups.
+You just need about an hour to wash your outdoor condenser unit, as well as several pieces on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-Select a mild day to clean your air conditioner.
-At least 60 degrees Fahrenheit (20 degrees Celsius) is ideal.
-That way, you can test your system once you’ve cleaned it.
+Choose a warm day to clean your air conditioner.
+At least 60 degrees Fahrenheit (20 degrees Celsius) is best.
+That way, you can check your equipment once you’ve cleaned it.

 • Wet-dry vacuum and hose with a soft brush attachment